 … where landscape style meets environmental resilience

 We chose the name Fresh because of what it said about our attitude.
 Our landscape architects constantly gather and share ideas and information.
 We listen to people and explore synergies.
 Whether it's beautiful sustainable design, site planning, working with a community to redesign a street, brainstorming ideas for a family garden or strategic thinking about a growing food in cities, we work in a genuinely friendly way to find creative, sustainable answers.
-Read about our people and awards.
+Read about our approach, our people and awards.

 While we are based near Bungendore, our work often takes us to Canberra, regional New South Wales and Western Australia.